chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 There's no first-class [Lucide][] integration for [Astro][].
 But making a custom one isn't too hard.

-[Lucide]: https://lucide.dev/ "Lucide SVG icon set"
+[Lucide]: https://lucide.dev/ 'Lucide SVG icon set'
-[astro]: https://astro.build/ "Astro: all-in-one web framework designed for speed"
+[astro]: https://astro.build/ 'Astro: all-in-one web framework designed for speed'

 This is the component I made to do the job: